threefoldfoundation/info_cloud/src/kubernetes/kubernetes_monitor.md

 The health of the VDC you deploy can be monitored.
 A stack has been prepared that offers monitoring through Prometheus and Grafana.
 A Helm chart `kube-prometheus-stack` is available, which offers Prometheus and Grafana as tooling to monitor your VDC.

-How to set up monitoring walkthrough: COMING SOON
+> TODO: How to set up monitoring walkthrough: COMING SOON